Feeds:

 One of the books I picked up at the PCA General Assembly was The Immigration Crisis: Immigrants, Aliens and the Bible by James Hoffmeier, currently a prof of OT and Biblical Archeology at Trinity.

 His own history is interesting.
 He grew up in Egypt, the son of missionaries.
-When Egypt went to war with Israel, their visa was revoked and the left Egypt with only suitcases never to return (he did return as an adult, but they lost nearly all their possessions).
+When Egypt went to war with Israel, their visa was revoked and they left Egypt with only suitcases never to return (he did return as an adult, but they lost nearly all their possessions).
 They spent 2 weeks in a refugee camp on Cyprus.
 He has lived in other countries, as a legal immigrant.

 On the basis of his background, I’m very interested in how he develops the material.
 He notes the release of Christians on the Border by M. Daniel Carroll just as he was finishing this book.
 While not a response to Carroll’s book, he does mention a few points of departure in their approach.

 In terms of the Christian community there are 2 main camps- the Sanctuary camp, and the Law and Order Camp.
 These are the camps you see in my (altogether too brief) interview on a local news station.
-The female pastor (?) of a PC (USA) supported the PC (USA) boycott and was offering their church as a sanctuary.
+The female pastor of a PC (USA)congregation supported the PC (USA) boycott and was offering their church as a sanctuary.
 She reported anecdotal evidence of racial profiling- which is odd since at the time SB 1070 had yet to become law.
 It was not being enforced.
 She didn’t seem able to distinguish between a law and unjust enforcement of the law.

 “Typically those who want to apply biblical law to the western culture do so selectively, accepting laws they personally feel comfortable with and rejecting those that create unease.”

-Looking for the literal correlations between past and present.
+First, looking for the literal correlations between past and present.
 It is very common among Conservatives, but was also practiced by the “Sanctuary” proponents as well.
 This view fails to understand the original historical and cultural context, and does not make adequate epochal adjustments.

-Examine the legal material to develop the theological or ethical principle there to shape or critique modern laws.
+Third, examine the legal material to develop the theological or ethical principle there to shape or critique modern laws.
 Walter Kaiser takes this approach.

-Establish a biblical worldview as a way to evaluate contemporary social and legal issues.
+Fourth is to establish a biblical worldview as a way to evaluate contemporary social and legal issues.
 This approach, used by Christopher Wright, takes the theological, social and economic context of Scripture into consideration to “preserve the objective” while changing for the context of any culture or time.
 This is the approach that the author will use.

 When discussing this issue with other Christians who differ, it is important to understand how they are using the Bible in making their arguments.
 This is just as important as their views.